 What’s so special about ‘The Painted Veil’ is that it never really takes sides.
-The film portrays them as two beautifully flawed human beings trying to cope up with the difficulties of marriage.
-Walter is a a quiet introvert who doesn’t really know to express his love for his charming young wife who is longing for that sense of warmth and care.
+The film portrays them as two beautifully flawed human beings trying to cope with the difficulties of marriage.
+Walter is a quiet introvert who doesn’t really express his love for his charming young wife who is longing for that sense of warmth and care.
 Walter’s increasing emotional detachment causes Kitty to develop a relationship with the more charismatic Charley.
-Walter discovers this and confronts his wife and threatens her to divorce or if she doesn’t then accompany him to a plague infected village in China.
+Walter discovers this and confronts his wife and threatens her to divorce, or if she doesn’t, then accompany him to a plague-infected village in China.
 Both Edward Norton and Naomi Watts are brilliant as they portray their characters with incredible nuance and astonishing subtlety and elevate the film to a classic stature.

 Read More: Best James Bond Villains of All Time

 Few films have managed to portray the pain and harshness of love in a way that utterly devastates you in its unnerving truthfulness.
 ‘Revolutionary Road’ is brutally unflinching in its depiction of the realities of marriage.
 Frank and April, a happily married couple, begin to taste the bitterness of marriage when their dreams and ambitions clash as they gradually withdraw themselves into a shell of obsession, betrayal, and anger.
 Kate Winslet and Leonardo DiCaprio are stunning in their portrayal of the lead couple and make them appear real and utterly convincing.
 These are real, flawed human beings.
 Frank and April could be any of us.
 This could well be our own life.
 Our actions.
 Our choices.
 And that is when you realize how powerful a film can be.

 Read More: Best Food Movies of All Time